Fact-checked by the onlinepaydaynews.com editorial team

 | Step 5 | Consult a consumer law attorney if refund denied | Within 30 days if no resolution |

-The gig worker filed a Regulation E dispute with her credit union within 48 hours.
+She filed a Regulation E dispute with her credit union within 48 hours.
 Under Regulation E, banks must investigate unauthorized electronic fund transfers within 10 business days and provisionally credit the disputed amount within that window.
 Her credit union credited the $94 within seven business days while the investigation continued.

-Simultaneously, she filed a CFPB complaint through the CFPB’s official complaint portal.
+At the same time, she filed a CFPB complaint through the CFPB’s official complaint portal.
 The CFPB forwards complaints to the lender and requires a response within 15 days.
 Her complaint was resolved in 22 days, with QuickFund Direct issuing a full refund and a written apology acknowledging the error.

 Why the CFPB Complaint Mattered

 CFPB complaints create a formal paper trail that regulators monitor.
 When a lender receives multiple complaints about the same practice, the CFPB may open an investigation or take enforcement action.
-Understanding common mistakes borrowers make when filing a CFPB complaint can be the difference between a resolved case and a dismissed one.

 What Was the Financial Outcome and Long-Term Impact?